alan-turing-institute/data-safe-haven/docs/roles/system_manager/administrator_guide.md

 On your **deployment machine**.

-- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team.
+- Ensure you have the same version of the Data Safe Haven repository as was used by your deployment team
-- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository.
+- Open a `Powershell` terminal and navigate to the `deployment/administration` directory within the Data Safe Haven repository
 - Then do one or both of the following:

 ````{admonition} Shut down SHM